-- Continue providing support according to the guidelines above. - The Board has set the academic user fee for NBIS support to 800 SEK per hour. - The Board has set the Partner Project user fee to 44 kSEK/month+social fees.
+- Continue providing support according to the guidelines above. - As part of the SciLifeLab IDS effort: - o engage in the SciLifeLab-wide initial project consultations. - o engage in the initial project consultations held by the respective SciLifeLab platforms. - o engage in data management questions by the platforms - o provide competence in pipeline development - The Board has set the academic user fee for NBIS support to 800 SEK per hour. - The Board has set the Partner Project user fee to 49 kSEK/month+social fees.
 The OH surcharge is 35%. - Encourage researchers to include bioinformatics costs in project grant proposals.
-NBIS will assist in estimating these costs. - NBIS continuously follows trends in life science research in order to be prepared for emerging technologies and new bioinformatics approaches. - Continue providing integrated support with the SciLifeLab Spatial Omics facility, with focus on combining multiple imaging modalities and informatics. - Expand our metabolomics support in collaboration with SciLifeLab Metabolomics platform. - Deliver reference genomes to Earth Biogenome Project quality in the Biodiversity Genome Europe project. - Increased connection and support to non-academic external stakeholders, including several Länstyrelser and other governmental organisations. - Arrange a workshop in June for the ELIXIR Biodiversity community in connection with the ELIXIR All Hands Meeting in Uppsala. - Setting up a genome portal for the hosting of Swedish reference genomes with the DSN-EB node. - Start preparations to include PReSTO into NBIS as part of the SCoRe unit. - Start preparations to include LU-fold into NBIS as part of the Support unit.
+NBIS will assist in estimating these costs. - NBIS continuously follows trends in life science research in order to be prepared for emerging technologies and new bioinformatics approaches. - Continue providing integrated support with the SciLifeLab Spatial Omics facility, with focus on combining multiple imaging modalities and informatics. - Expand our metabolomics support in collaboration with SciLifeLab Metabolomics platform. - Deliver reference genomes to Earth Biogenome Project quality in the Biodiversity Genome Europe project. - Increased connection and support to non-academic external stakeholders, including several Länstyrelser and other governmental organisations.